maximilien/musings/blogs/cloud_foundry/CF Service Keys.md

 }
 ````

-## Read
+## Retrieve

-Retrieving a Service Key can be done through an HTTP GET operation on the service_keys endpoint by using an service key GUID or on service_instances endpoint with service_instances GUID and service key name.
+Retrieving a Service Key can be done through an HTTP GET operation on the `/service_keys` endpoint by using an service key GUID or on the `/service_instances` endpoint with the service instance's GUID and service key name.
 So for example:

 ```
 GET /v2/service_keys/d323f959-73bb-4fd8-b2b7-164677a4650c